 Our plan suggests re-interpretation of the competition’s program.
 Instead of placing the workshops within the hostel units, we placed them as part of the campus center, together with the café, a gallery and a multi-functional hall for lectures and events.
 The constant dialogue between these functions and the outdoor spaces around them – the semi open rooms and the central plaza renders the entire campus center to be a flexible space for artistic work and social activity.

-A climatic analysis discovered that the optimal orientation for maximum efficiency of passive energy and heat production techniques is an angle of 155 degrees.
-The campus was set in site accordingly.
-A typical section was designed to reduce energy consumption and was implemented in the campus plan: - Openings details on the south façade maximizes direct sunlight at winter but provide shade at summer. - The north façades acts as thermal mass. - The floor absorbs heat during winter and releases it into the space. - Openings in the roof provide natural sunlight and controlled ventilation. - Integration of corrugated metal panels in the south façades for heat absorption. - Optional closure of the semi open spaces to serve as sun rooms at winter times.
+- Openings details on the south façade maximizes direct sunlight at winter but provide shade at summer. - The north façades acts as thermal mass. - The floor absorbs heat during winter and releases it into the space. - Openings in the roof provide natural sunlight and controlled ventilation. - Integration of corrugated metal panels in the south façades for heat absorption. - Optional closure of the semi open spaces to serve as sun rooms at winter times.

 The roofs are used for sun energy harvest – solar photovoltaic panels to provide electricity for the entire campus in combination with hot water solar panels.
 The plan’s geometry and the semi open spaces between the different function optimize the campus outdoor areas allowing maximum direct sunlight at winter and shade at summer time.

-The proposal suggests combining a biological water purification system, called the Living Machine, in the campus plan.
-Located at the lowest strip, it allows easy water collection and filtration both of rain water and grey water.
 Architects: Talmon Biran Architecture Studio Location: Nikola Lenivets Park, Kaluga, Russia Team: Arch.
 Roy Talmon, Arch.
 Noa Biran, Arch.
 Ana Leshchinsky